 Customers regularly ask us for our top tips for keeping their entrance mats clean.
 So we thought we’d expand a bit on this subject here.

 The reality is, of course, that all mats will need cleaning from time to time, however infrequently they’re walked over.
-So it’s worth having a couple of tricks under your sleeve to keep floor coverings looking fresh in between cleanings – this also cuts down on how often you need to have the things cleaned.
+So it’s worth having a couple of tricks under your sleeve to keep floor mats looking fresh in between cleanings – this also cuts down on how often you need to have the things cleaned.

 What Does An Entrance Mat Do?